vfmd/vfmd-spec/doc/specification.md

 the regular expression `/^ *>/`, then the part of the [line] that matches the said regular expression shall be removed from the line

-The _blockquote-processed line sequence_ obtained this way can be considered as the [input line sequence] for a sequence of block-elements nested within the blockquote.
+The [blockquote-processed line sequence] obtained this way can be considered as the [input line sequence] for a sequence of block-elements nested within the blockquote.
 The result of interpreting that [input line sequence] further into block-elements shall form the content of the blockquote element.

+[blockquote-processed line sequence]: #blockquote-processed-line-sequence

 For example, consider the following [block-element line sequence]: